natashanet/PetStoreApplication/README.md

 How to start the project?

-    To start the application run the following file MainApplication
+    To start the application run the MainApplication.main() in the following file MainApplication.java.